drupal-webpack/webpack/README.md

 Your project needs to have a `package.json` file somewhere up the directory tree.
 In drupal-composer projects it is a common practice to place one next to the webroot and the project-wide `composer.json`.
 Placing the file inside the webroot would work too.
 If you don't have such a file `yarn init -yp` will generate an empty one.

-Once you've got `package.json`, add the following npm dependencies.
+Once you've got `package.json`, add the module as a local dependency.

-`yarn add webpack`
-`yarn add webpack-dev-server --dev`
+`yarn add file:./web/modules/contrib/webpack`

 ## Usage